How to Respond to Negative Google Reviews: Templates & Best Practices

 You're writing for the audience, not the reviewer.
 When you respond to a negative review, your primary audience is the hundreds or thousands of future customers who will read that exchange.
 The person who left the review may never return regardless of what you write.
 But your response shapes first impressions for everyone else.

 Timely responses signal operational excellence.
-Responding within 24-48 hours shows that you monitor your reputation, care about customer feedback, and run a well-managed operation.
+Responding within 24-48 hours shows that you track your reputation, care about customer feedback, and run a well-managed operation.
 Slow or absent responses suggest the opposite.

 The 7-Step Process for Crafting a Professional Negative Review Response